Gerrymandering: Redistricting by partisan competition

 Many redistricting reforms seek to remove partisanship to ensure fairness in the redistricting process.
-The I-cut-you-choose method achieves fairness by putting the two major-parties in direct competition.
+The I-cut-you-choose method achieves fairness by putting the two major parties in direct competition.
 I-cut-you-choose is a fair division method to divide resources amongst two parties, regardless of which party cuts first.
-This method typically relies on assumptions of contiguity of districts but ignores all other constraints such as keeping communities of interest together.
-This method has been applied to nominal redistricting problems but it generally has less public interest than other types of redistricting reforms.
+This method typically relies on assumptions of contiguity of districts, but ignores all other constraints such as keeping communities of interest together.
+This method has been applied to nominal redistricting problems, but it generally has less public interest than other types of redistricting reforms.
 The I-cut-you-choose concept was popularized by the board game Berrymandering.
-Problems with this method arise when minor parties are shut-out of the process which will reinforce the two-party system.
+Problems with this method arise when minor parties are shut out of the process, which will reinforce the two-party system.
 Additionally, while this method is provably fair to the two parties creating the districts, it is not necessarily fair to the communities they represent.

 Transparency regulations

 When a single political party controls both legislative houses of a state during redistricting, both Democrats and Republicans have displayed a marked propensity for couching the process in secrecy; in May 2010, for example, the Republican National Committee held a redistricting training session in Ohio where the theme was "Keep it Secret, Keep it Safe".
-The need for increased transparency in redistricting processes is clear; a 2012 investigation by The Center for Public Integrity reviewed every state's redistricting processes for both transparency and potential for public input, and ultimately assigned 24 states grades of either D or F.
+A 2012 investigation by The Center for Public Integrity reviewed every state's redistricting processes for both transparency and potential for public input, and ultimately assigned 24 states grades of either D or F.

 In response to these types of problems, redistricting transparency legislation has been introduced to US Congress a number of times in recent years, including the Redistricting Transparency Acts of 2010, 2011, and 2013.
 Such policy proposals aim to increase the transparency and responsiveness of the redistricting systems in the US.
 The merit of increasing transparency in redistricting processes is based largely on the premise that lawmakers would be less inclined to draw gerrymandered districts if they were forced to defend such districts in a public forum.